Say Ahoy to History

 Over 5,000 Photographs, as well as maps and architectural plans.

-The Archives holds material pertaining to the history of Kaslo and surrounding area; the City of Kaslo records (1893-1958) including correspondence and administrative records; Kootenay Lake sternwheelers, in particular the SS Moyie; and the archives of the Langham Japanese Canadian Project.
+The Archives holds material pertaining to the history of Kaslo and surrounding area; the City of Kaslo records (1893-1958) including correspondence and administrative records; Kootenay Lake sternwheelers, in particular, the SS Moyie; and the archives of the Langham Japanese Canadian Project.
 The Archives was originally formed in 1987 from material that had been collected on the S.S.
 Moyie as part of a local history museum.

 Mondays: 7:00 – 9:00pm

 Thursdays: 9:00am – Noon